microsudaqua/Microsudaqua/content/en/authors/Irina Izaguirre/_index.md

 ---
 # Display name
-title: Fernando Unrein
+title: Irina Izaguirre

 # Username (this should match the folder name)
 authors:
-- Fernando Unrein
+- Irina Izaguirre

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Argentina zona 1
+role: Argentina Zona 2

 # Organizations/Affiliations
 organizations:
-- name: Instituto de Investigaciones Biotecnológicas de Chascomús (IIB-INTECH)
+- name: Universidad de Buenos Aires
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio:

 interests: